keybase/book-content/05-sites/00-index.md

 ### Adding pages
 To add more pages:
 1. Create a new folder in your public folder.
 Name the folder with the page name.
-2. Add an index file with your content (just remember, it’ll be public!) in it.
+2. Add an index file with your content in it (remember, it’ll be public).
-3. Create a new folder for every new page.
+3. Repeat this—create a new folder and add a new index file—for every new page.

 ![](/img/sites-filestructure.png)